Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 • Anti-HIV medications (called antiretroviral therapy or ART) can control the effects of HIV infection and allow children to live without complications.

-• Pregnant women with HIV infection can prevent transmitting the infection to their newborn by taking antiretroviral medications, feeding their newborn formula rather than breast milk, and, for some women, undergoing a cesarean delivery.
+• Pregnant people with HIV infection can prevent transmitting the infection to their newborn by taking antiretroviral medications, feeding their newborn formula or donor milk rather than their own milk, and, for some people, undergoing a cesarean delivery.

 • HIV-1